 Ugh.
 By the end of the song, he’s telling Joe that, though they might be friends to the end, the end is nigh as his passion for her is all-consuming.
-If Joe had any sense he’d shoot this annoying ex-friend of his first while he’s describing her in that patronising way of his.
+If Joe had any sense he’d shoot this annoying ex-friend first while he’s describing her in that patronising way of his.
 Although Laine characteristically performs the tune with gusto, his vocal styling makes it worse, stretching certain words out past the point of no return.
-No doubt the popularity of westerns in the 1950s, and Laine in general, would have helped Hey Joe no end.
+No doubt though, the popularity of westerns in the 50s, and Laine, meant Hey Joe was bound to do well.

 Written by: Boudleaux Bryant

 Producer: Mitch Miller

 Weeks at number 1: 2 (23 October-5 November)